-I think it’??s fair to say that we have now officially moved away from the perception that it is only an option to make your elearning content available on the smartphone?? it’??s not, it’??s imperative.
+I think it’s fair to say that we have now officially moved away from the perception that it is only an option to make your elearning content available on the smartphone it’s not, it’s imperative.
 Over the last five years, mobile internet traffic has experienced a somewhat steady growth, but, this has seen a sharp increase of more than 50% over the last 12 months.
 Indeed, as of the end of last year, mobile and tablet internet traffic made up 20% of all internet traffic.

 The mobile revolution is here to stay.
-We know that as a simple fact, and, as a result, your elearning platforms need to be embracing the revolution, and that means that your content needs to be optimized for whatever device?? be it smartphone, tablet, laptop or desktop?? from which your users choose to access it.
+We know that as a simple fact, and, as a result, your elearning platforms need to be embracing the revolution, and that means that your content needs to be optimized for whatever device be it smartphone, tablet, laptop or desktop from which your users choose to access it.

-When we talk about optimization for the mobile screen, we do indeed mean just that?? it’??s not good enough that your content is simply available to access on mobile, it has to be specially built for it.
+When we talk about optimization for the mobile screen, we do indeed mean just that it’s not good enough that your content is simply available to access on mobile, it has to be specially built for it.
 User experience (UX) is of utmost importance when it comes to engaging your learners, retaining their interest and ultimately ensuring that they get the most out of the content that you have to offer, let alone trying to ensure that they actually complete the course.

 When Marshalls were asked to develop a course for Glasgow City College for their students, it had to be smartphone compatible, as you would expect e-learning for young people needs to be.
 But we now also find that we have to make our compliance e-learning responsive for board members as well, as many do not carry a laptop, but still need to do their anti-money laundering, usually on a handheld device.